 Permits NOT on Payroll Deduction

 If your permit is not on payroll deduction, PTS is working on reimbursing you for the period the university is in remote status.
 The current reimbursement will cover the period between March 13 through May 13, 2020.
 Your reimbursement will come to you either as a check from the university in an amount equivalent to two months of parking or as a direct deposit.
-Depending on the time the university remains in remote status, additional reimbursements may be issued.
+Depending on the time the university remains in remote status, additional reimbursements may be issued unless you will be parking on campus from June 22, 2020 on.
+If you require parking, you must select to reactivate your permit by June 18, 2020 to avoid citations and having to get back on the wait list if you are in a waitlisted location.
+See Parking Enforcement Resumes June 22, 2020 for more information.

 All student permits are being deactivated, and reimbursements are being issued.
 Please ensure you have an updated "Permanent Address" on UT Direct.
 If you do not have direct deposit, a reimbursement check will be mailed to this address.
 Provided your eligibility remains the same, you can repurchase your permit upon your return at a prorated price based on the date.
-Refunded S permit holders will still be given the chance to renew for their location during the next available renewal period.
+Refunded S permit holders will still be given the chance to renew for their location for the fall.
+See Parking Enforcement Resumes June 22, 2020 for more information.
 R Permit holders will need to enter the R Permit Lottery to get an R permit this fall.

 All Other Permit Holders and Parking Fees